heyjulieh/react-todo-walkthrough-jquery/sprints/Sprint4.md

   value={this.state.todo} />
 ```

-> `onChange` is reserved JSX to define an event for an input change, almost identical to `ng-change` in angular

 6. Think critically about the code above.
 What kind of value is the JSX going to add in for the `onChange` attribute?